jzhoulon/RFC-review/pluggable2.md

 ### Device Discovery

-Upon initialization of Tensorflow, it uses platform independent LoadLibrary() to load the dynamic library.
+Upon initialization of Tensorflow, it uses platform independent `LoadLibrary()` to load the dynamic library.
 The PluggableDevice Backend plugin library should be installed to default plugin directory "…python_dir.../site-packages/tensorflow-plugins".
 The modular tensorflow [RFC](https://github.com/tensorflow/community/pull/77) describes the process loading plugins.

-During the plugin library initialization, it calls the SE_ReigsterPlatform() API to register the stream executor platform (SE_Platform struct) to Tensorflow proper.
-The SE_ReigsterPlatform() API is a callback API, part of StreamExecutor C API, which passes necessary information to Tensorflow proper to instantiate a stream executor platform (se::platform class) and register to a global object MultiPlatformManager.
+During the plugin library initialization, it calls the `SE_ReigsterPlatform()` API to register the stream executor platform (`SE_Platform` struct) to Tensorflow proper.
+The `SE_ReigsterPlatform()` API is a callback API, part of StreamExecutor C API, which passes necessary information to Tensorflow proper to instantiate a stream executor platform (`se::platform` class) and register to a global object `se::MultiPlatformManager`.
 The stream executor platform must be registered with the name "PluggableDevice".
 See below code which is an example of registering a PluggableDevice platform with StreamExecutor C API:
 ```cpp